This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 Ginger root contains gingerols and shogaols that have anticancer, antioxidant, antimicrobial, anti-inflammatory, and anti-allergic properties.
 It is a great natural remedy for nausea, colds, and cough.
 In addition, it helps with digestion and reduces pain and stiffness in joints.
 It is also one of the best teas for inflammation.

 You can basically use any kind of milk for this recipe.
-It completely depends on your taste preference and if you want it to be vegan or prefer to use dairy.
+It completely depends on your taste preference and whether you want it to be vegan or prefer to use dairy.

 Dairy: Fresh, full-fat cow’s milk is the traditional choice for making golden milk.
 So if you are going to use dairy, I recommend organic whole milk.
 You can also use low-fat milk, but the taste will not be as rich and fulfilling.

-Plant-based: When you want to make vegan golden milk (or should I say mylk), you have a variety of options.
+Plant-based: When you want to make vegan golden milk, you have a variety of options.
 I think cashew, almond, and coconut milk are the best ones.
-But why not go for soy or oat milk if you wish to do so.
+But why not go for soy or oat milk if you wish to do so?

-My favorite option is to use homemade nut milk.
+My favorite plant-based option is to use homemade nut milk.

 Here is a 2-minute video that shows you how to make cashew milk: